erykjj/jwlmanager/README.md

 A single-file Windows executable can be produced using `pyinstaller`

 ____
+**IMPORTING**: ==NOT IMPLEMENTED YET==

-**IMPORTING**: You need to provide a text file with the notes to import.
+You need to provide a text file with the notes to import.
 You can use the file produced by exporting and modify the note text.
 Or you can create your own.
 The accepted format for the import file is like this:

 ```
 {TITLE=»}